 Machine learning is advancing ad tech by leaps and bounds.
-At events in Melbourne and Sydney, Tris Southey, product manager for DoubleClick Search, explained how Google's Smart Bidding can help brands run more effective Search campaigns.
+At events in Melbourne and Sydney, Tris Southey, product manager for Search Ads 360, explained how Google's Smart Bidding can help brands run more effective Search campaigns.

 Great chefs will tell you that cooking is an art—but it's also a learning experience.
 When you're a beginner, you gather ingredients and follow the recipe, step by step.
 After you become an expert chef, you adjust elements of the dish as you go, substituting or adding ingredients until it tastes to your liking.

 Machine learning is like an expert chef—it's able to not just follow instructions, but learn as it goes.
 Give a smart program enough data and, through pattern recognition and modeling, it'll learn and adjust until it reaches a good answer.
 From the image recognition system used to power Google Photos to the advanced technologies driving Google Assistant, machine learning is already part of our daily lives.
 These systems are learning and adapting when exposed to new data—and they're getting smarter every day.